Let us bring

 Each REACH Framework-based Professional Development Module is built on a wide-ranging body of research in developmental psychology and includes strategies educators can weave directly into their classroom practice.
 From ready-to-use tools (like Anchor Activities--fully scripted classroom activities to apply REACH’s key ideas) to practice-improving strategies (REACH Techniques, ‘how-to-teach’ routines aligned to the REACH Framework’s research-provided insights), participants will leave well-informed and well-equipped to begin strengthening their students’ motivation.

-The onsite learning modules described below are designed to run 2-3 hours in length, based on schools’ available scheduling windows.
+The onsite learning modules described below are designed to be based on schools’ available scheduling windows.
 These can be coordinated in advance with Search Institute.

 REACH On-Site Professional Development

 Studies have shown that between 40 and 60% of U.S. high school students are disengaged from learning and don't put much effort into school (National Research Council, 2004).
 In fact, an extensive review of the scholarly literature recently concluded that, “Children’s interest, enthusiasm, and intrinsic motivation for learning in school deteriorate continuously from their entry into kindergarten until they complete high school (or drop out), with striking losses during the transitions to middle school and high school.
 The erosion of motivation is especially severe for boys and for students from low socioeconomic, minority, and immigrant backgrounds” (Skinner et al, 2012).